TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

     <?php

     \TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerPlugin(
-        'MyVendor.StoreInventory',
+        'StoreInventory',
         'InventoryList',
         'The Store Inventory List',
         'EXT:store_inventory/Resources/Public/Icons/Extension.svg'
     );

-The first argument is like the method :php:`configurePlugin()` again the vendor namespace and extension key and the second is the name of the plugin.
+The first argument is like the method :php:`configurePlugin()` again the extension key and the second is the name of the plugin.
 The third argument is the title of the plugin used in the select box of the content element.
 After installing the extension (and clearing the cache) we can insert the plugin on a page.
 Don't forget to set the sys_folder, where the products are stored as the starting point